Sarah Paton Briggs

 In 2014, Sarah attended the introductory prerequisite training module in Imago relationship therapy, facilitated by Harville Hendrix and Helen LaKelly Hunt, along with Sophie Slade.

 Sarah is a qualified equine-facilitated therapist – where the horse brings high-impact messages to the human client with slow release of relational tension or historical trauma.
 The horse is often the mirror of the client’s process or the medicine to heal old emotional wounds.
 There’s no riding involved, the sessions take place on the ground in an arena.
 Sarah’s equine practice is located in Wiltshire (between junctions 16 and 17 on the M4).
 Please contact her on 07973 368512 or firstname.lastname@example.org for further information.
-This equine-facilitated work can take place instead of or alongside talking therapy in the counselling room.
+This equine-facilitated work can take place instead of or alongside sessions of talking therapy in the counselling room.

 - childhood sexual abuse,